GarethPGH/Learning-Vue/README.md

 5:) Switched to Travery Media's Vue JS Todo App, using VSCode and NPM: https://www.youtube.com/watch?v=Wy9q22isx3U&t=3528s <br />
 App does not work once you add JSONPlaceholder to your dependancies to simulate an HTTP back end.
 Included how to use vue-router.
 The project worked as expected after including vue-router.
 <br />
-6:) Did tutorial projects for both vue-router and vuex, from Traversy Media.
+6:) Did tutorial projects for both vue-router (VuejsApp) and vuex (VueJSApp With Vuex folder), from Traversy Media.
 <br />
 7:) Rewrote HelloWorld using render functions instead of templates.
 While not exactly as the original example, it functions.
 </br >